dheeraj-sn/interesting-reads/Random/StackAndHeap.md

 *   **Use pointers wisely:** Pointers are a powerful feature of Go, but they can also cause variables to escape to the heap.
 Be mindful of how you use them.

 By understanding the principles of stack and heap allocation and how they apply in your language of choice, you can write more efficient and performant backend services.

+For more information on how memory management works at the OS level, check out our article: [A Backend Engineer's Guide to OS Memory Management](./OSMemoryManagement.md)